 Figure 1: Perpetual Motion (installation view), 2021, Yi Tai Projects, Hong Kong Art Central

 Perpetual Motion was created for Yi Tai Sculpture & Installation Projects, curated by Andre Chan for Art Central Hong Kong in 2021 (Figure 1).
-The initial ideas for the project were sketched out in the midst of the global Covid-19 pandemic, during a 21 days quarantine in a 24 metre square hotel room in Hong Kong, in January of 2021.
+The initial ideas for the project were sketched out in the midst of the global Covid-19 pandemic, during mandatory quarantine in a hotel room in Hong Kong, in January of 2021.

 I had flown in from Osaka on an empty evening flight and transferred by shuttle bus to my hotel.
 Once signed in I was guided along corridors lined with security cameras to a room with bay windows overlooking the city.
 I unpacked and tried to mentally prepare myself for the next 21 days confined to a 24 square metre space (258 ft² ).
 The subjects I chose to focus on for the installation were movement and location, which seemed timely during a period of worldwide travel restrictions, lengthy quarantines and social distancing.